AjayPoonia112/SnowProCoreCertificationMaterial/README.md

-# ❄️ "SnowPro Core Certification Exam Material"
+# ❄️ SnowPro Core Certification Exam Material

 This repository contains **structured study material** for the **Snowflake SnowPro Core Certification**.
 It includes **topic-wise guides** to help you prepare effectively.
 Ideal for **beginners** and **professionals** aiming to validate their Snowflake expertise.

 ---

-## 🎯 "SnowPro Core Certification Overview"
+## 🎯 SnowPro Core Certification Overview

 - ✅ Official Certification Link
 - 📝 **Exam Format**: